 Thanks!
 1) I restarted in safe mode and the tab worked as it should.
 2) I then restated in normal mode and disabled the hardware accelerating, restarted - the tab still wasn't working.
 2) Then I tried with all extension disabled - the tab was still dead.
 Next thing would be to reset Firefox, but I wonder what will be gone of my defs&stuff?
 I should me3ntion that I have windows 7 64bit.
 The problem only occurs in my Lenovo i5 windows 7 64bit machine with finnish version of FF 18.0.2.
 Maybe this bug only exsist in finnish version, as in my HP7900 windows 7 64bit machine the tab is working as it should, but there I have the english version of FF 18.0.2.
 Both FF:s has exactly same extensions, addons and defs.
 Maybe I should make an clean installation of english version, kinda clone the one I have in the other machine.
 There's FF installation of version called 21a1 - and also version called nightly, are they something to think about - reliable and maybe more developed for a 64bit?
 Thaks again!

-when you reset firefox it will keep your bookmarks & passwords but most of your other configuration & extensions will be reset to the factory default (a backup of your old data will be created on your desktop though): Reset Firefox – easily fix most problems
+when you reset firefox it will keep your bookmarks & passwords but most of your other configuration & extensions will be reset to the factory default (a backup of your old data will be created on your desktop though): Refresh Firefox - reset add-ons and settings

 this will most probably address the issue if it did work correctly while you're in safemode. i wouldn't recommend installing a nightly version for troubleshooting purposes, since it might be quite unstable - the release version should work just fine on windows 64bit.